Frequently Asked Questions

 I am interested in trying a session - can I do this without committing to ongoing therapy?

 Absolutely - in fact I would always advise booking just one session at first to see if you like my approach, and indeed if you like me!
 Then if you feel that this is what you have been looking for, we can arrange either a block of sessions or ongoing weekly therapy.

 If I decide that I would like weekly psychotherapy, how long does this last?

 I'm afraid that there is no answer to this as it depends on the depth of work that we are doing and the type of difficulties that you are facing.
-Sometimes blocks that have been held in place for a long time, take a long time to understand.
+Sometimes blocks that have been held in place for a long time, require an extended period of exploration in the context of a growing and deepening therapeutic relationship.
 Alternatively, it can take just a few key moments in therapy to give the client all they need at that point in their lives.
 What is important is open communication around ending therapy to ensure a proper sense of completion.